How to Make a Press Kit in 8 Steps (+ Template & Examples)

 - Relevant supplemental videos: It’s no secret that videos increase engagement, views, and content shares.
 If you’re building a digital media kit, an informational video with an overview of your company, an infomercial, a tutorial, or a product review can be your greatest asset.

-8. Share Your Press Kit
+Step 8: Share Your Press Kit

 Press Kit Examples & Why They Work

-1. Annemarie Skin Care Digital Press Kit
+1. Annmarie Skin Care Digital Press Kit

-This press kit example works as it is essentially a digital version of a traditional kit, but upgraded and customized to showcase the most essential points of their brand.
-This includes information about their product ingredients and creation process, as well as product guidelines—all neatly organized into visually engaging PDF documents any journalist can easily access.
+This sample press kit works as it is essentially a digital version of a traditional press kit, but upgraded to showcase the most essential points of the brand.
+It has all the essential parts and information, neatly organized into visually engaging PDF documents any journalist can easily access.

-2. Old Skool Café Press Kit
+2. Old Skool Cafe Press Kit

 3. Kuyichi Press Kit

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 Bottom Line